Carol Counts Likens, PhD, PT, MBA, Program Director

 Clinical Internships and State Authorization

 Clinical internship sites are located in Memphis, throughout Tennessee, and in surrounding states.
 Due to the limited number of clinical sites in Memphis and other urban areas, students should anticipate the financial impact of traveling and living out of town for the majority of their clinical internships.
-As described in more detail in the UTHSC overview portion of the bulletin as well as the college-wide section of the bulletin, state authorization is mandated for any clinical experiences to be completed in locations outside of Tennessee.
+As described in more detail in the UTHSC overview portion of the catalog as well as the college-wide section of the catalog, state authorization is mandated for any clinical experiences to be completed in locations outside of Tennessee.
 The UTHSC is responsible for securing the necessary authorizations for any out of state experiences to be completed.
 Students are to work closely with department leadership to ensure the necessary authorizations are in place prior to finalizing any out of state field experiences.

 Student Professional Organization Membership